 If you’ve ever tried to train a dog, you may have noticed that it’s easier when you already have other trained dogs around, because your new dog can copy what it sees the other dogs doing.
 This is observational learning.

 When you don’t have other dogs around, your dog will exhibit incremental learning, or trial and error learning.
 When you tell your dog to sit, it will not do anything.
 That seems to disappoint you and doesn’t earn it a reward, so the dog will try something else, such as sniffing the air or wagging its tail.
 The dog will continue to try doing things until it randomly sits down and suddenly receives praise and a treat.

 Incremental learning is rough because it’s very confusing for the dog.
 The dog may not even realize that sitting down was the reason it received the reward, and so it will have to randomly do that a few more times before it is able to correlate sitting down with getting a reward.
 And then, if you ask the dog to do a different trick - such as laying down - the dog will simply sit and expect a reward.
-When it doesn’t receive the reward, the confusion ensues again and the trail and error method restarts.
+When it doesn’t receive the reward, the confusion ensues again and the trial and error method restarts.

 This is very different if you already have dogs that know how to do the tricks.
 When your new dog sees other dogs get rewarded for sitting and laying down based on your commands, it can mimic them with the expectation of receiving the same reward.
 This makes learning occur faster.
 This also makes the learning process less stressful or confusing for the dog.